24 Hours Orthopaedic Emergency & Ambulance Service: +91 7028859555

 • Difficulty in walking or activity

-Early consultation can ensure the best possible outcome for your child.
+It is advisable not to wait.
+Early consultation with a pediatric orthopaedic surgeon can ensure the best possible outcome for your child.

 Your child’s growing bones are highly responsive to treatment when addressed at the right time.
 What may seem like a small concern today can have long-term implications if ignored.